tcsresearch/TarMonster-beta/README.md

   - Begin splitting master config file into seperate ones.
   - Moved config files to conf folder.
   - Moved Colors.shlib to libraries folder.
+  - Set main script to use new file/folder locations.
+  - Renamed old main scripts.

 ## TODO
-- Integrate BLING/Cecho functionality (Cecho is almost ready).
+- Integrate BLING functionality.
-- Finish implementation of config file split & move.
+- Finish implementation of config file split.
 - Add Gzip functionality.
 - Add BackupFileName increments (Currently as 20230419; needs to be 20230419-1 and increment with each backup that day.)
 - Check for new releases after upgrading so as to rerun the DoUpgrade function again.